mesqueeb/react-page-transition/README.md

 ## Demo apps

+One demo app is hosted on GitHub Pages, so you can play with it here: [mesqueeb.github.io/react-page-transition](https://mesqueeb.github.io/react-page-transition/).

-It's easy to open and play with the demo app(s):
+It's also easy to play with all of the demo apps locally:

 ```sh
 git clone https://github.com/mesqueeb/react-page-transition.git